kohana/kohana/DEVELOPERS.markdown

     git pull kohana master

-This pulls all of the changes in the remote into the local "kohana/master" branch.
+This pulls all of the changes from the remote into the local "kohana/master" branch.

     git checkout master